Hook (video game): Reception

 Nintendo Power considered the NES and Game Boy versions to be nearly identical, and criticized them for being "an average running and jumping game with a pretty weak character and sluggish play control.
 The movie is good, but the game falls short."

 N-Force criticized the music of the NES version and wrote that the film "doesn't translate very well to console.
 You occasionally get one that does the platform adventure game extremely well–but Hook just isn't one of them."
 Steve Jarratt of Total! praised the graphics of the NES version but wrote that the in-game music "is a bit annoying after a while".
 Andy Dyer of Total! praised the Game Boy version for its music and graphics, and wrote that it was "much faster to play" than the NES version and "therefore more fun", while noting that it was also harder than the NES version.
 GamePro praised the music of the NES version, but wrote that Peter Pan's "limited range of sword swinging motion and lethargic forward movement make gameplay a bit of a drag."
 GamePro reviewed the Game Boy version and wrote that it had an "enticing musical repertoire and superbly detailed graphics, although they are tiny and a bit eye straining.
 Overall, this is a fun Game Boy cart".

-Marc Camron of Electronic Games praised the graphics of the SNES version and wrote, "What makes this game different from most games based on movie licenses is that this game is good!"
-N-Force praised the graphics and music of the SNES version, but criticized the standard gameplay.
-Nintendo Power praised the SNES version for its graphics and considered it better than the NES and Game Boy versions, but noted the occasionally slow response times for the controls.
-Jason Brookes of Super Play praised the colorful graphics of the SNES version, but criticized its short length and slow-moving gameplay.
+Marc Camron of Electronic Games praised the graphics of the Super NES version and wrote, "What makes this game different from most games based on movie licenses is that this game is good!"
+N-Force praised the graphics and music of the Super NES version, but criticized the standard gameplay.
+Nintendo Power praised the Super NES version for its graphics and considered it better than the NES and Game Boy versions, but noted the occasionally slow response times for the controls.
+Jason Brookes of Super Play praised the colorful graphics of the Super NES version, but criticized its short length and slow-moving gameplay.

 Mean Machines Sega praised the graphics, music and "well planned" levels of the Sega CD version, and awarded it a 72% rating, but criticized the slow controls.
 The magazine concluded that the game was "a real waste" of the Sega CD's "enormous potential," stating, "Visually and aurally Hook is tremendous, but underneath there is a very average game bursting to get out."
 Camron, who gave the Sega CD version an 89% rating, praised the music, graphics, and gameplay, but criticized the quality of featured footage from the film and the limited amount of voice acting.
 Sega Visions, reviewing the Sega CD version, noted that the "outstanding quality of the music will give your gaming a lift."